mohankumargupta/raspberrypi-ansible/readme.md

 # Use Ubuntu computer to prepare a custom Raspbian image from a virgin Raspbian image

+## How it works
+Boot Raspberry Pi with a fresh install of Raspbian (remember to put an empty file called ssh in the root of SD card to enable SSH), then setup a Linux computer with Ansible installed, then run the playbook in this repo, and you end up with a more useable Raspbian install.

+## Features

+- Get updates
+- Configure keyboard layout for US
+- Installs an on-screen keyboard, Arduino IDE, audacity, vlc
+- Updates NodeJS, NodeRed and installs node-red-dashboard and node-red-node-arduino

+# Detailed Instructions

 ## On the Raspberry Pi (target device)
 1. Download latest raspbian from https://www.raspberrypi.org